Southern Indiana woman's mission to reunite with birth mother in Thailand

 "Having found your birth mother after 32 years not even knowing, or thinking, not knowing if she's even alive," Ferree said, and she cried.

-30 years ago, Nancy Matlock-Rairdon and her husband -- at the time -- decided to adopt after having two miscarriages.
+Thirty years ago, Nancy Matlock-Rairdon and her husband at the time decided to adopt after having two miscarriages.

 "I remember the phone call," Rairdon said.

-Very clearly Rairdon says she remembers the first time she heard a two-year-old little girl from Thailand would be coming to America to complete her family of six.
+Very clearly Rairdon said she remembers the first time she heard a 2-year-old girl from Thailand would be coming to America to complete her family of six.

 Nancy flew all the way to Thailand to meet her new daughter.